scullxbones/akka-persistence-mongo/docs/akka25.md

 So, we first "gather" records by *persistence Id* but not by future suffixed collection.
 This process is much longer but Mongo should never been overwhelmed.

 Additionally, we offer the possibility to run operations in parallel, that is to process a predetermined amount of *persistence Ids* at the same time.
 Once all these *persistence Ids* are processed (we actually wait for the slowest) we handle the following ones.
-This allows to decrease migration duration a little bit and is actually a matter of tunning (as an example, migrating 33 millions records for about 500 *persistence Ids* that have never been snapshotted (yes, it was due to a bug) with a *parallelism* of 50, took approximately 7 hours on a PC with 4 CPUs and a RAM of 8 Mo...)
+This allows to decrease migration duration a little bit and is actually a matter of tuning (as an example, migrating 33 millions records for about 500 *persistence Ids* that were never snapshotted (yes, it was due to a bug) with a *parallelism* of 50, took approximately 7 hours on a PC with 4 CPUs and a RAM of 8 Mo...)

 ###### Recommended migration steps:
 * **backup your database** (use, for example, the `mongodump` command)